Dog Kennels $1,000 each

 - Kitten Milk and Food: $21,020

-Many cats are put on euthanasia lists at animal shelters solely because they have ringworm, a fungus similar to athlete’s foot, which is highly treatable.
-We rescue cats with ringworm and treat them in our ringworm ward for a few weeks, giving them oral medications and special weekly baths until they are no longer contagious and can be moved into a foster home or the cattery or adopted!
-Dazey’s Ward is committed to the treatment, care, and love of the cats and kittens of Austin Pets Alive! who have ringworm while they are waiting for their forever homes.
+Many cats are put on euthanasia lists at animal shelters solely because they have ringworm, a fungus similar to athlete’s foot.
+Ringworm is highly treatable.
+We rescue cats with ringworm and treat them in our ringworm ward for a few weeks, giving them oral medications and special weekly baths until they are no longer contagious and can be moved into a foster home, the cattery, or best yet, their new forever home!

 - Medical (lyme dip, medicine, etc): $6,000